sultatog/valheim_mods/README.md

 ## 🛡️ Troubleshooting 🛡️

 Fear not if you encounter wild beasts or errors on your journey!
-Send a raven to me (contact info here), and together we'll slay the trouble beast.
+Send a raven to me (https://t.me/sultatog), and together we'll slay the trouble beast.

 ---